-In eight comprehensive sessions over the course of three weeks, using a combination of live lectures and hands-on tutorials, we will cover:
+In eight comprehensive sessions held over three weeks, using a combination of live lectures and hands-on tutorials, we will cover:

 - Regression analysis to estimate costs and utilities based on trial data, including the use of appropriate techniques for analysing panel data with repeated measures per patient, dealing with differential follow-up, censoring, missing data and skewed data